skyflowapi/skyflow-iOS/README.md

     inputStyles: Skyflow.Styles,     // optional styles that should be applied to the form element
     labelStyles: Skyflow.Styles,     // optional styles that will be applied to the label of the collect element
     errorTextStyles: Skyflow.Styles, // optional styles that will be applied to the errorText of the collect element
+    iconStyles: Skyflow.Styles,      // optional styles that will be applied to the card icon of the collect element
     label: String,                   // optional label for the form element
     placeholder: String,             // optional placeholder for the form element
     altText: String,                 // (DEPRECATED) optional that acts as an initial value for the collect element
+    type: Skyflow.ElementType,       // Skyflow.ElementType enum
     validations: ValidationSet,      // optional set of validations for the input element
-    type: Skyflow.ElementType,       // Skyflow.ElementType enum
     skyflowId: String,               // The skyflow_id of the record to be updated.
 )
 ```
 The `table` and `column` fields indicate which table and column in the vault the Element correspond to.